Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

   The vast ecosystems around Go and React mean access to extensive libraries, frameworks, and community support.
 This ensures that any challenges encountered can be swiftly addressed with proven solutions and best practices.

 - **Modularity and Flexibility:**
-  By leveraging specialized libraries (like chi for routing and stripe-go for payment integration), the system remains modular.
+  By leveraging specialized libraries (like chi for routing, stripe-go for payment integration, and Stripe Elements for secure payment UI components), the system remains modular.
 This modularity allows individual components to be updated or replaced independently as the system evolves, aligning with future requirements and technological advancements.

 ---